 - Buy small quantities regularly.
 Purchase what you would use in 2-4 weeks to ensure your beans are fresh and you are producing flavourful coffee.

 - Top up your hopper regularly.
 If you use a grinder – most hoppers on grinders are not airtight, so keep your beans stored correctly and top up your hopper each day.

 Keep reading to find out why these tips are important.

 The coffee beans’ greatest enemies are air, moisture, heat, and light.

 Four Key Factors That Age Coffee Beans and why coffee bean storage is important

 -MOISTURE – coffee beans, whether roasted or green, are hygroscopic, which means that they will absorb moisture from the air or anything else around them.
-Most of the flavours and the caffeine in roasted coffee are soluble in water, so exposure to moisture will degrade the quality of your espresso.
+Most of the flavors and the caffeine in roasted coffee are soluble in water, so exposure to moisture will degrade the quality of your espresso.

--HEAT – Temperatures above approximately 75 degrees F (25 degrees C) will speed up the ageing process of coffee.
+-HEAT – Temperatures above approximately 75 degrees F (25 degrees C) will speed up the aging process of coffee.
 Heat brings the oils to the surface quicker and escalates the release rate of carbon dioxide.